 I don’t know about you, but as soon as October hits all I can think of is eating pumpkin everything!
 While I can appreciate the beauty and effort that goes into a decadent pumpkin pie, let’s be honest, sometimes I just want a Fall dessert that is fast, easy, AND delicious.
 These easy Vegan & Gluten-Free Pumpkin Pie Truffles will give you the best flavors of Fall in the least amount of time!

-Looking for More Fall Recipes?
-Check out these Blog Favorites!
+Looking for More Vegan Fall Recipes?
+Check out these SGTO Fall Favorites!